 As Muslims, we are told to lead by example, and that we are the vicegerent of the earth.
 Qur’anic verses and hadith endorse the practice of protecting trees and water sources, even in wartimes, and to be delicate enough not to harm even the tiniest of ants.
 So why are Muslims not leading the struggle in environmental conservation?

 According to CEO of Islamic Relief Worldwide Naser Haghamed, the world’s 1.6 billion Muslims should recognise that we have plenty to contribute.
-He says that a “strange paradox exists within the Muslim world”, who not only represent more than a fifth of the world’s population, but also inhabit regions most a affected by a changing climate.
-Therefore, if we do not act, Muslims around the world will be amongst the most severely affected by global warming.
+He says that a “strange paradox exists within the Muslim world”, who not only represent more than a fifth of the world’s population, but also inhabit regions most affected by a changing climate.
+Therefore, if we do not act, Muslims around the world will be among the most severely affected by global warming.

 Whilst in Australia the debate looms over how we will contribute towards a cleaner energy future, Prime Minister Malcolm Turnbull has said that Australia will still maintain our commitment to the Paris Accord.
 Hotly debated under the Finkel report is whether coal should be the sole base energy source, or used in conjunction with various renewable energy sources such as wind, solar and gas.

 These are important questions because Australia has a major role to play.
 According to a report commissioned by Green Innovation Index and Next 10, Australia was ranked 45th out of 50 for per capita emissions. is was only marginally better compared to various Gulf nations such as Saudi Arabia, Kuwait, Qatar and the United Arab Emirates.
 As such, Australia and numerous Muslim nations lag behind when it comes to environmentalism.